Codelord2003/102103058-Mashup/README.md

 # 102103058-Mashup
-This Python script defines a Flask application that provides an API endpoint `/generate_mashup` for generating music mashups from YouTube videos and sending them via email.
+A Flask application that provides an API endpoint `/generate_mashup` for generating music mashups from YouTube videos and sending them via email.
 Here's a brief overview of what the code does:

 1. **Flask Application Setup**: Initializes a Flask application instance.